Discover Berlin, Potsdam, and Dresden

 Berlin

 Third Reich Walking Tour: My most popular tour.
 How did Adolf Hitler and the Nazis come to power?
 How did their authoritarian system of propaganda, repression and terror work?
 How did anti-Semitism, the cornerstone of Nazi ideology, lead to the Holocaust?
-Why did Germany fail to defeat the Soviet Union, and how did that failure bring about the total destruction of Berlin and Germany?
-Perhaps most importantly, what warning does the history of Nazi Germany have for our time?
-These are the questions we address on this tour.
-Sites include the Wilhelmstraße (once the government quarter of the Third Reich), the remaining part of the Nazi Propaganda Ministry, the Memorial to Georg Elser (the first of many would-be assassins of Adolf Hitler), the former site of Adolf Hitler's bunker, the memorials to the Jewish, homosexual, and Sinti & Roma victims of the Nazis, the Brandenburg Gate, the Soviet War Memorial in the Tiergarten, and the Reichstag Building.
+Why did Germany fail to defeat the Soviet Union, and how did that failure bring about the destruction of Berlin and Germany?
+And did Hitler really escape the Bunker?
+Most importanty, what warnings does the history ofNazi Germany hold for our own time, when once again liberal democracy is under threat from a rising tide of authoritarianism, racism, and fascism?
+These are the questions we discuss on this tour.
+Sites include the Wilhelmstraße (former government quarter), the remaining part of the Nazi Propaganda Ministry, the Memorial to Georg Elser (the first of many would-be assassins of Adolf Hitler), the former site of the Führerbunker, the memorials to the Jewish, homosexual, and Sinti & Roma victims of the Nazis, the Brandenburg Gate, the Soviet War Memorial in the Tiergarten, and the Reichstag Building.
 Duration: 2.5 hours.
 Cost: 200 Euros.

 Queer Berlin.
-Sites include: Memorial to Magnus Hirschfeld (pioneer gay rights activist) and his Institute of Sexual Science, Memorial to the Homosexual Victims in the Tiergartn, the Nollendorf Platz Memorial (the first memorial for gay victims of the Nazis in Germany), the "Rainbow Quarter" in the district of Schöneberg, the center of gay life in the 1920's and early 1930's (still offering many queer bars, clubs, shops), former site of the legendary trans-club "El Dorado" (theme of a Netflix documentary) and the neighborhood where the British author Christopher Isherwood lived.
-(His book "Goodbye to Berlin" chronicled how gay life flourished in Berlin before being destroyed by the Nazis, and later inspired the musical "Cabaret." )Duration: 2.5 hours.
+Many remain unaware that Berlin was the center of the first gay rights movement.
+Long before the 1969 Stonewall Riot in New York City, gay activists in Berlin were demanding an end to discrimination and queer people in Berlin enjoyed a level of freedom and acceptance unthninkable in most other cities.
+But it all came to an end with the Nazis, and it took several decades afterwards for queer people in East and West Berlin to reassert their dignity and achieve their civil rights.
+Now they find themselves under threat once more with a new rising tide of intolerance.
+Sites include: Memorial to Magnus Hirschfeld (pioneer gay rights activist) and his Institute of Sexual Science, Memorial to the Homosexual Victims in the Tiergarten, the Nollendorf Platz Memorial (the first memorial for gay victims of the Nazis in Germany), the "Rainbow Quarter" in the district of Schöneberg, the center of gay life in the 1920's and early 1930's (still offering many queer bars, clubs, shops, and social services), the former site of the legendary trans-club "El Dorado" (theme of the Netflix documentaryof the same name) and the neighborhood where the British author Christopher Isherwood lived.
+(His book "Goodbye to Berlin" chronicled how gay life flourished in Berlin before being destroyed by the Nazis, and later inspired the musical "Cabaret." ) Duration: 2.5 hours.
 Price: 250 Euros.

 Bus Tours.